-We consent to the inclusion in this Registration Statement on Amendment No.1 to Form F-1 of our report dated March 15, 2022, with respect to our audits of consolidated financial statements of Belite Bio, Inc and Subsidiaries as of December 31, 2021 and 2020 and for each of the years in the two-year period ended December 31, 2021.
+We consent to the inclusion in this Registration Statement on Form F-1 of our report dated March 15, 2022, with respect to our audits of consolidated financial statements of Belite Bio, Inc and Subsidiaries as of December 31, 2021 and 2020 and for each of the years in the two-year period ended December 31, 2021.
 We also consent to the reference to our firm under the heading "Experts" in the Registration Statement.